 Living this life on the move isn’t always easy.
 Nor is it a simple process to plan the equivalent of one vacation/holiday after another, year after year, never returning to a “home” to regroup or repack.

-But, its the life we’ve chosen and for us, a very happy life filled with endless wonders and surprises, most certainly enhanced by the people we’ve meet along the way.
+But, it’s the life we’ve chosen and for us, a very happy life filled with endless wonders and surprises, most certainly enhanced by the people we’ve met along the way.

 |Jewelry making workshop.|

-Thank you, people; those we’ve meet, those who travel with us via the web each and every day and those whom we’ve yet to meet…thank you for your kindness, your acceptance and most of all, your love.
+Thank you, people; those we’ve met, those who travel with us via the web each and every day and those whom we’ve yet to meet.
+Thank you for your kindness, your acceptance and most of all, your love.